cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 ## Known Issues

-The script has been known to fail in the fourth step, when the `sudo apt install slurmd slurm-client -y --fix-missing` is run in order to install the slurm daemon.
-This results in failure to install SLURM.
-This may be a result of the static IP configuration as discussed in this thread: <https://forums.raspberrypi.com/viewtopic.php?t=123260#p991054>
+The script often encounters issues downloading packages, which fix themselves when repeatedly attempted.
+This may be a result of static IP configuration as discussed in this thread: <https://forums.raspberrypi.com/viewtopic.php?t=123260#p991054>

-This failure seems to occur sometimes, but it may be an isolated incident related to a configuration of the Internet router that the Pis are connected to.
-This script was tested with an ARRIS BGW210-700 router.

-It can be solved by manually SSH'ing to each worker Pi and running `sudo apt install slurmd slurm-client -y --fix-missing`.
+The script still works despite this issue.

+## Benchmark

+The SLURM installation script takes around 28 minutes (a benchmark generated with Cloudmesh StopWatch reported the script to take 1710 seconds to install).
+The benchmark was done on a cluster of one manager and four worker nodes.
+The Internet speed was 30 Mbps for download and 2.5 Mbps for upload.

+Most of the time results from the retrying of downloading packages in the fourth step, as mentioned in the Known Issues section.

 ## References